 Salty: olives, sundried tomatoes, smoked salmon, capers, canned smoked mussels or oysters.

 Herby: finely chopped parsley, basil, dill or chives.

 Vegetables: finely sliced mushrooms, grated zucchini (drained), tomatoes, sautéed spinach or caramelised onions.

 Something different: leftover roast vegetables, fish or meat.
 Jalapeno chillies.

 Heat oven to 190c (180c fan forced).

 Oil muffin pans (large, old-fashioned metal is best).
 Use a round cutter, small bowl or rim of a mug to cut a large circle in bread and push 1 slice into each hole.
 If the bread tears just push it back together with a dab of water.

 Add about a tablespoon of filling to each tart.
 Cover with beaten egg.
 Leave it for a minute of two to settle and let the bread soak up a little of the mixture, then top up with more of the egg mix.

 Bake around 15 minutes until egg is set (test with a skewer).

-Gluten-free: use GF bread, cooked rice pushed into sides of muffin pan or a slice of smoked salmon.
+Gluten-free: use GF bread, cooked rice pushed into sides of muffin pan (grease well first) or a slice of smoked salmon.